Connecticut • 2026 Tax Year • Updated March 1, 2026

 +

-Connecticut has an active Tri-Share Child Care Pilot Program in Eastern Connecticut, run by the Office of Early Childhood.
+Connecticut has an active Tri-Share Child Care Pilot Program in New London County, run by the Office of Early Childhood (established under HB 5002).
 Under this program, child care costs are split:

 • 1/3 Employer